LordMilan/Terraform-ECS-EC2-BlueGreen/README.md

 # Note:
 - Existing VPC, Application Load balancer and Key-Pair is used.
 New ones are not created.
 So, you need to provide their values in locals.tf.
+- Build Scripts for building Image and pushing to ECR is present in local-exec.tf.
+Modify it accordingly.
+- Terraform Backend and provider is configured in main.tf.
+Modify it accordingly.

 # Summary:
 This project creates a simple infrastructure using Terraform and AWS cloud provider.
 It consists of: